pmrosa-classes/DistProg-2022-2023/README.md

 | :-----------: | :-----------: |
 | Wednesday | 16:00 - 18:40 |

+## Learning Outcomes

+After completing this module students should be able to:
+1. Program using the paradigm of distributed programming;
+2. Know the main models and languages for distributed programming;
+3. Assess aspects related with the performance of distributed programs, their advantages, and their shortcomings;
+4. Implement client-server and peer-to-peer programs using C sockets, as well as TCP or UDP.

 ## Program

 1. Introduction to distributed systems and distributed programming;